Spin alignment of Quarkonia: A Possible Probe of Deconfined QCD matter in Pb+Pb Collisions at $\sqrt{s_{\rm NN}} = 5.02$ TeV: Results and Discussion

 Besides the vorticity, a strong magnetic field is considered to be produced in the heavy-ion collisions and is expected to affect the spin alignment of vector mesons~\cite{Sahoo:2024yud}.
 Since heavy quarks (charm and/or beauty) are primarily produced at the early stage of heavy-ion collisions, the initially generated magnetic field is anticipated to polarize the heavy quarks.
 Hence, heavy quarks can be considered a crucial probe to study the spin dynamics and magnetic field effect in ultra-relativistic heavy-ion collisions.
 In Fig.~\ref{fig:5}, we investigate the initial state dynamics, such as the effect of rotation and magnetic field on the spin alignment observables.
 The interplay of coupling of spin with rotation ($\boldsymbol{\omega} \cdot \mathbf{S}$) and magnetic field ($\boldsymbol{\mu} \cdot \mathbf{B}$, where $\boldsymbol{\mu} = g\frac{q}{2m}\boldsymbol{S}$), is examined through the spin density matrix element $\rho_{00}$.\\

-The upper panel of Fig.~\ref{fig:5} shows $\rho_{00}$ as a function of $eB$ at $C$ = 1.0 fm and $T$ = 0.175 GeV for 1S and 2S quarkonium states.
+The upper panel of Fig.~\ref{fig:5} shows $\rho_{00}$ as a function of $eB$ at $C$ = 1.0 fm in Pb+Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV calculated at mid-rapidity for 1S and 2S quarkonium states.
 Our study predicts a nominal decrease in the order of spin alignment for $J/\psi$ with an increasing magnetic field.
 While the spin alignment of $\psi$(2S) almost remains invariant with the magnetic field.
 The magnetic field is found to marginally affect the spin alignment of $\Upsilon$(1S) as the magnitude of $\rho_{00}$ remains almost constant with the magnetic field.
-Likewise, the $\Upsilon$(2S) also seems to be largely unaffected by the magnetic field and left unpolarized as $\rho_{00}$ for $\Upsilon$(2S) closely varies around 1/3.
+Likewise, $\Upsilon$(2S) also seems to be largely unaffected by the magnetic field and left unpolarized, as $\rho_{00}$ for $\Upsilon$(2S) closely varies around 1/3.
 The change in $\rho_{00}$ for all the chosen quarkonium states with $eB$ follows a similar explanation as Fig.~\ref{fig:4}, where the eigenenergy was enhanced due to temperature, and here the magnetic field does the same.
-Unlike Fig.~\ref{fig:4}, the subtle behavior $\rho_{00}$ can be considered as an artifact of the change brought to the coupling constant, $\alpha_{s}(\Lambda^{2},eB)$, in the presence of the magnetic field.\\
+Unlike Fig.~\ref{fig:4}, the subtle behavior of $\rho_{00}$ can be considered as an artifact of the change brought to the coupling constant, $\alpha_{s}(\Lambda^{2},eB)$, in the presence of the magnetic field.\\